 The hearing is not intended to be a repeat of the investigation.
 The Hearing Panel will be well-versed in the facts of the case based upon the Investigation packet and relevant materials.

 The Complainant and Respondent are required to inform the Title IX Coordinator or designee five (5) days in advance of their Advisor of choice who will attend the hearing.
 If a Complainant or Respondent does not have an Advisor for the hearing, the College may reschedule the hearing and will provide an Advisor of the College's choice to conduct cross-examination on behalf of that party.
-The college-appointed Advisor is an internally trained College faculty or staff member who receives training and has an understanding of the purpose of cross-examination.
-A college-appointed Advisor will not be an attorney or have training commensurate to attorneys with respect to conducting cross-examination.
+The Collegeappointed Advisor is an internally trained College faculty or staff member who receives training and has an understanding of the purpose of cross-examination.
+A Collegeappointed Advisor will not be an attorney or have training commensurate to attorneys with respect to conducting cross-examination.

 The Hearing Panel Chair has authority over the conduct of the hearing and may set time limits for witness testimony, cross-examinations, breaks if any, and limit the length of statements if determined irrelevant.
-The Chair may approve recesses, including for the Chair to consult with the Title IX Coordinator, Investigator, or any other Dickinson College representative.
+The Chair may approve recesses, including for the Chair to consult with the Title IX Coordinator, Investigator or any other Dickinson College representative.
 Such recesses will not be recorded.

-The typical course of procedure for the Hearing:
+The typical course of procedure for the Hearing: • Introductions of attendees by Hearing Panel Chair, including allegation(s), and summary of procedures.

-- Introductions of attendees by Hearing Panel Chair, including allegation(s), and summary of procedures - Questions posed by Hearing Panel to Complainant - Questions posed by Respondent's Advisor to Complainant - Questions posed by Hearing Panel to Respondent - Questions posed by Complainant's Advisor to Respondent - Questions posed by Hearing Panel to Witnesses - Questions posed by Advisors to Witnesses - Parties or their Advisor may provide a closing statement, not to exceed 20 minutes - Hearing Panel Chair excuses all parties from Hearing
+- The Complainant has an opportunity to share their complaint - Questions posed by Hearing Panel to Complainant - Questions posed by Respondent's Advisor to Complainant - The Respondent has an opportunity to share their response - Questions posed by Hearing Panel to Respondent - Questions posed by Complainant's Advisor to Respondent - Questions posed by Hearing Panel to Witnesses - Questions posed by Advisor's to Witnesses - Parties or their Advisor may provide a closing statement, not to exceed 20 minutes - Hearing Panel Chair excuses all parties from Hearing